dlemire60/Just4Learning/README.md

 This is just text.
 I guess a good step would be learning to incorporate pictures!
 Right now I don't see how to do pictures.
 Looking at Duncan's glossary, it looks like they get embedded with HTML image tags.

+Making a local change in parallel with a remote change.

 Well, it only took 6 tries, but I managed to get an image in here!

 ![All the Bad Luck](/images/All-the-bad-luck.jpg)